EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

 ![](images/pgadmin_visualization.png)

 There are other (better) ways to export data.
-The easiest one is to write the SQl query in the SQL window (clicl on the **SQL** icon, see image below).
+The easiest one is to write the SQL query in the SQL window (click on the **SQL** icon, see image below).
 Then, instead of simply run the query, click the button to write the data to an external .csv file (see image).

 ![](images/pgadmin_export.png)